alberto-lazari/masters-thesis/chapters/permission-model.typ

   The grant status of all permissions inside of it has to be updated and managed correctly.
 - Auto-revoke mechanism: it also implements the auto-revoke of permissions, for apps that were not being used for an extended period of time.

+=== Functional Components
+#figure(
+  caption: [The functional components and their interactions.], image("/images/permission-components.svg")
+) <components_diagram>

+The architecture described in @main_classes, even while being a simplification, contains several details that may be complex to keep in mind.
+It may be useful to categorize the individual classes into higher-level logical components, based on the different functional roles that can be found in the model.

+==== Management Core
+It provides a centralized control for querying and modifying the state of permissions.
+It serves as the primary interface for all permission-related operations and acts as the entry point for other system services and applications to interact with the permission model.
+Typical operations it should implement are:
+- Checking permission status for specific permissions, UIDs, or users.
+- Granting or revoking permissions and manage their flags.
+- Retrieving metadata about permissions or permission groups.

+It is implemented in:
+- `PermissionManager`.
+- `PermissionManagerService`.
+- `PermissionManagerServiceImpl`.

+==== State Model
+It defines the in-memory representation of permission data.
+It provides the foundation for managing and manipulating permission states.
+The data structures in this component reflect the hierarchy and relationships within the permission system, and should:
+- Track individual permissions, including their grant status and flags.
+- Manage the state of permissions associated with specific UIDs.
+- Aggregate UID-level states for each user in the system.
+- Support multi-user environments by handling permission data for each user.

+It is implemented in:
+- `PermissionState`.
+- `RuntimePermissionState`.
+- `UidPermissionState`.
+- `UserPermissionState`.
+- `DevicePermissionState`.

+==== State Persistence
+It maintains a persistent record of permission states across system reboots by:
+- Storing permission states in user-specific files.
+- Loading permission data during system initialization.
+- Writing updates to the storage layer whenever permissions are updated.

+It is implemented in:
+- `RuntimePermissionsPersistence`.
+- `RuntimePermissionsPersistenceImpl`.
+- `RuntimePermissionPersistenceImpl`.
+- The `runtime-permissions.xml` file.

+==== Policy Engine
+It is the decision-making layer, enforcing rules and constraints on permission operations, and ensuring that all actions are aligned with system policies and security requirements.

+It needs to implement the logic closer to user interactions, such as group-based constraints for granting and revoking permissions.

+It is implemented in the `PermissionController`, more specifically in its service.

+==== User Interaction Layer
+This layer fills the gap between the permission system and the user.
+It handles user-facing operations, ensuring that the system is able to communicate permission requirements and decisions clearly.

+Its main use-case is presenting permission request dialogs to users, following a group-based permission logic, and managing their input.

+It is implemented in the `GrantPermissionsActivity` of the `PermissionController` module.

+==== Registry
+It maintains a catalog of all known permissions and their attributes, providing metadata about each permission and supporting querying operations needed by other components.

+This component is not explored in detail, since the virtual permission model is able to re-use Android's implementation, so a deep understanding is not needed.